electro199/ffmpeg-studio/docs/getting-started.md

 # Getting Started

+General Flow of using ffmpeg-studio, it has three main components:

 - Input: Classes to handle different types of input files like video, audio, image, etc.
 - Filters: Functions and classes to apply various filters to the input streams.
 - Export: Functions to export the processed streams to output files.